kalviumcommunity/MotivateMe/README.md

 The model is given **multiple examples** of the expected behavior before being asked to respond.
 This helps it learn tone, structure, and response logic more accurately.

 ---

+## 📄 Dynamic Prompt Example

+Suppose the user types:
+> "I'm feeling extremely anxious and panicked."

+The prompt generated **at runtime** would be:

+> You are a motivational coach helping someone who is **extremely anxious and panicked**.
+> Provide an emotionally appropriate motivational quote.
+> Respond in JSON with the keys: `mood`, `quote`, `author`, and `suggested_action`.
+> Keep the tone calming and reassuring.

+---

+If the user input was:
+> "I'm just a bit tired today."

+The dynamically generated prompt would be:

+> You are a motivational coach helping someone who is **just a bit tired**.
+> Provide a gentle motivational quote.
+> Respond in JSON... [etc.]

+---

+## ❓ Why is this Dynamic Prompting?

+The prompt is **not static** — it is **constructed on the fly** based on the user's input and emotion intensity.
+This allows for highly personalized, context-aware responses.

+---